 These top-rated online courses and degrees in cybersecurity are currently enrolling students.

-Workforce demand for computer security specialists is high across all organizational structures and verticals, including corporations, schools, medical practices, as well as public enterprises and government agencies.
-According to the U.S. Bureau of Labor Statistics, IT security specialist employment will explode by 37% from 2012 to 2022, over 3x faster than the 11% average for all occupations, placing it among the nation's fastest growing career paths.
+Workforce demand for computer security specialists is high in all verticals, including corporations, schools, medical practices, and government agencies.
+According to the U.S. Bureau of Labor Statistics, the IT security specialist job market will grow by 33% from 2020 to 2030, much faster than the 8% average for all occupations, placing it among the nation's fastest growing career paths.

-Accredited universities and private computer schools offer college degrees, courses, and certificates in modern information security tools and technologies.
-Compare top-reviewed IT security training programs in the U.S., Canada and online.
+Accredited schools offer college degrees, courses and certificates in modern information security tools and technologies.
+Compare top-rated IT security training programs in the U.S. and online.

 IT Security Specialist Skills & Responsibilities

-Typical day-to-day duties and marketable cyber security skill sets include the following.
+Typical day-to-day duties and marketable skill sets for information security specialists include the following.
 IT security specialists: